pdf-association/arlington-pdf-model/TestGrammar/README.md

 ## PDF SDK Requirements

-Checking PDF files requires a PDF SDK with certain key features (_we shouldn't need to write yet-another PDF parser!_).
+Checking PDF files requires a PDF SDK with certain key features (_we shouldn't need to write yet another PDF parser!_).
 Key features required of a PDF SDK are:
 * able to iterate over all keys in PDF dictionaries and arrays, including any additional keys not defined in the PDF spec.
 Keys are sorted alphabetically by the PoC so output from different PDF SDKs is hopefully in the same order.
 * able to test if a specific key name exists in a PDF dictionary
 * able to report the true number of array elements (not renumbered if there is a **null** object)